-Dispelling the Worldview Noise
+Dispelling the Worldview Noise 1

-The Mouk People
+The Mouk People’s Worldview Noise

 One commenter says that it was but the destruction of the Mouk’s primitive culture.
-The one who was defending such a mission work, however, wrote about the difference now that the Missionaries converted the Mouks.
+The one who was defending such a mission, however, wrote about the difference now that the missionaries converted the Mouks.
 He also wrote about the erstwhile cultural and religious practices of the Mouks.